A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Results and Discussion

-Our results are at odds with other published experiments that demonstrate a decrease in activity for some enzymes as the number of labeled crosslinkers per protein increases~\cite{fu2016assembly}.
-We speculate that we may not see this trend using our protocol for a few reasons.
-First, the prior experiments did not use urease (instead using glucose oxidase, horseradish peroxidase, lactate dehydrogenase, alkaline phosphatase, and glucose-6-phosphate dehydrogenase), and the impact of labeling on the activity may depend sensitively on the details of the active site and where labeling occurs relative to it.
-Second, the specific chemical group used for conjugation may also influence the resultant activity.
+Our results contrast with other published experiments that demonstrate a decrease in activity for other enzymes as the number of labeled crosslinkers per protein increases~\cite{fu2016assembly}.
+We speculate that we may not see this trend using our protocol and the enzyme urease for a few reasons.
+First, the prior experiments~\cite{fu2016assembly} did not use urease (instead using glucose oxidase, horseradish peroxidase, lactate dehydrogenase, alkaline phosphatase, and glucose-6-phosphate dehydrogenase), and we hypothesize that the impact of labeling on the activity may depend sensitively on the details of the active site and where labeling occurs relative to it.
+Second, we hypothesize that the specific chemical group used for conjugation may also influence the resultant activity.
 For example, our method targets thiol groups on the protein surface, while the previous study targets amine groups using the crosslinker succinimidyl 3-(2-pyridyldithio)propionate (SPDP).
-For these reasons, we argue that it is important to directly confirm the activity of any new combination of enzyme and crosslinker, and no single conjugation protocol is likely to be a magic bullet.
+For these reasons, we argue that it is important to directly confirm the activity of any new combination of enzyme and crosslinker, and that no single conjugation protocol is likely to be a magic bullet.